 Maxing out a credit card doesn’t just mean running up a high balance.
 It means running up the HIGHEST balance allowed on your card.
 Leaving zero credit available and your card likely getting declined.
 So, what do you do if this happens, or has happened to you?

-Let’s see what this means practically.
+Maxing out your credit card has many consequences.
 As already mentioned, your card will likely be declined when you try to use it.

 Your credit score will also drop.
-How much depends on each person’s situation but a maxed-out credit card will mean a decrease in your score.
+How much depends on each person’s situation, but a maxed-out credit card will mean a decrease in your score.
 This is because a maxed-out card often shows you’re spending beyond your means.
-There are ways to repair your credit score though.
+There are ways to repair your credit score, though.

 A higher balance also means higher minimum payments.
-The increased price per-month may mean you have trouble keeping up with your bills.
+The increased price per month may mean you have trouble keeping up with your bills.

 There are times when maxing out your credit card doesn’t mean you’re in financial trouble.
 For example, if you get your first credit card while attending post-secondary school, you’ll probably be given a low credit limit.
 If, after graduating, you get a job and see your spending habits increasing because you can now afford more, you may end up maxing out that lower credit limit.